hlxsites/henkel-raqn-guide/docs/raqn/components.md

 Component setup params and custom elements

-Let's check a example

 Document example
 ![Hero](../assets/hero-example.png)

-That will:
+Then with the example our component loader will:

 1. Try to load a hero component or block
 2. Will check if the loaded default has a name and not fn named decorate